 The term “outsourcing,” which I quickly came to know as “the ‘o’ word,” carries negative connotations of soulless corporate types mercilessly putting good people out of work just to increase the bottom line.
 The irony is that in the case of RPO, while we have “outsourcing” in the description, people are the focus.
 We are in the business of giving people jobs and in most cases, careers.

 Some of the most rewarding moments from my first week at Cielo came from shadowing our recruiters and Impression Center agents who are on the phone with job seekers every day as they go through the interview process.
 It could be a gentleman who is not adept at navigating a company’s online application system but would still make a fine truck mechanic.
 Or it could be that single mom picking up the phone and finally hearing that she got the job.

 These are folks who might have fallen through the cracks in a traditional post-and-pray recruitment scenario.
 But with RPO, we make sure the right jobs go to the right people.

 To learn the basics of RPO – and help me sound like I knew what I was talking about on day one – I needed to do some research.

-Organizations like the Aberdeen Group, Everest Group and NelsonHall regularly feature comprehensive research studies and market analyses relevant to RPO.
+Organizations like the Aberdeen Group, Everest Group, and NelsonHall regularly feature comprehensive research studies and market analyses relevant to RPO.
 After reading each one, you will feel like you just had a helpful session with a top-shelf consultant.

-It was a crash-course first week on the job, showing me that there is so much involved in RPO that goes beyond people’s basic conceptions of recruitment and outsourcing.
+It was a crash-course first week on the job, showing me that there is so much involved in the RPO business that goes beyond people’s basic conceptions of recruitment and outsourcing.
 I have learned a lot and cannot wait to learn more.